marknelsonengineer/DTMF_Decoder/TESTPLAN.md

       if ( dwWaitResult == WAIT_OBJECT_0 ) {

   Observe that the message box appears and the program gracefully quits.
+- `ALT`-F4 ends the program
+- Press `ESC` and the program exits
+- Double-clicking the upper-left icon on the window frame exits the program
+- Single-clicking the X icon on the right of the window frame exits the program

 ## Documentation
 - Check the project's [GitHub page](https://github.com/marknelsonengineer/DTMF_Decoder) and make sure the home page looks good